yanisvdc/cramR/README.md

 ## 🛠️ Installation

-To install the development version of CRAM from GitHub:
+To install the development version of Cram from GitHub:
 ```r
 # Install devtools if needed
 install.packages("devtools")